NatWeiss/RGP/README-pro.md

 The problems are:

- 1. **Compilation can be a source of distraction**
+ 1. Compilation can be a source of distraction.
- 2. Accumulated compilation time becomes significant
+ 2. Accumulated compilation time becomes significant.
  3. Limited storage space is consumed by duplicate intermediate build files that can add up to tens of gigabytes.

 RapidGame Pro's solution is to prebuild Cocos2d-X as static libraries for all architectures and platforms.
-This empowers a developer to rebuild a native game client from scratch in seconds, **eliminating the distraction factor**.
+This empowers a developer to rebuild a native game client from scratch in seconds, eliminating the distraction factor.
 It also means that Cocos2d-X has to be built only once and consume only 1X the storage space.

 To prebuild Cocos2d-X and plugins: